KennedyMwavu/KennedyMwavu/README.md

 Most often the process involves communication between the application and a database ie. performing CRUD operations (Create, Read, Update, Delete).

 The good thing is that you can do all this from my dashboards, with zero database knowledge.
-So I do the heavylifting, you just have to worry about inputing the correct data.
+So I do the heavylifting, you just have to worry about inputting the correct data.

 ### Lately